tommasop/thinkingcode_ex/priv/posts/20140104023334_migrate-joomla-from-wondows-2003-to-docker.md

 [Fluentd][12] is an open source log router (written in ruby) which can used to route log streams to a permanent storing location (MongoDB or a PostgreSQL hstore to avoid inserting another piece of software in the overall architecture, or ElasticSearch to analyze log data) and which includes a robust buffering solution.

 Using fluentd in a Rails 4 can be achieved through the following steps:
 1. [Prepare the OS][13]
 2. [Install fluentd (Debian flavor)][14]
-3. Add fluent logger gem to rails app
+3. Add fluent logger gem to rails app gem 'act-fluent-logger-rails' bundle
-gem &#8216;act-fluent-logger-rails&#8217;
-bundle
 4. Configure rails to log through fluentd
-&#8211; in config/environments/production.rb
+  - in config/environments/production.rb
     config.log_level = :info
-config.logger = ActFluentLoggerRails::Logger.
+    config.logger = ActFluentLoggerRails::Logger
     new()
-&#8211; create a config/fluent-logger.yml file
+  - create a config/fluent-logger.yml file
     production:
-      fluent_host:   ‘192.168.x.x’
+      fluent_host:   '192.168.x.x'
       fluent_port:   24224
       tag:           'foo'
       messages_type: 'string'

 ## Create a vagrant test machine with docker installed

-The [Docker guide][15] works flawlessy and deploys a vagrant image through a Dockerfile deploying docker through docker &#8230; awesome!
+The [Docker guide][15] works flawlessy and deploys a vagrant image through a Dockerfile deploying docker through docker: awesome!

 The Docker version actually deployed is 0.6.1 I need to upgrade to use the **links** functionality available from 0.6.5.